Personal Finance Series | Part 3 of 6

 Next I could ask how you are planning to meet each goal?
 Do you have other goals that will require diversion of assets?
 Do you have a budget to manage your monthly income and generate savings for investment?
 Congratulations if you are comfortable with each answer.
 Few people obtain their potential without specific goals, a working budget, and a financial plan.
-As General Saint used to say, "Hope is not a method" (Butch Saint CINCUSAEUR circa 1990).
+As U.S. Army General Crosbie “Butch” Saint used to say, “Hope is not a method.”

 A great many people are working hard to save and invest, but do not have a plan, or at least not one sufficiently specific to assess progress.
 I’ve counseled a number of people who were on track to meet their goals, but didn’t actually know it and had anxiety about it.
 Some people are spending more than they can afford without compromising their goals, but they don’t know it.
 Both groups are uneasy because there is something in us which says, “I need to be responsible, to save, and to invest.”
 That means having, and following, a plan.

 A plan starts with specific goals and clear priorities, then allows you to set savings and rate-of-return requirements.
 How do you do this?
 There are a number of options, but only three good ones: learn enough to do it yourself, get help, or use an appropriate combination of both.

 What about professional financial planners?
 I don’t have any statistics, but anecdotal data suggest a few problems.
 Hundreds of people have told me they don’t have much confidence in plans prepared by “advisors” who are also sales people, paid commissions by certain investment companies for enlisting investors.

 However, few people go to independent (fee-only) planners.
 So most plans are prepared by people who have a bias either because they have an interest in selling a product or they are more informed about the particular products their firms sell.
 They may be honest and objective, but their solution may not fit your needs, or profit you as much as it profits their firms.